About Our Style and Classes

 My advice?
 Create your own personal practice time.
 It only takes 5 minutes a day.
 Give yourself that time to practice your Kung-Fu.
 It doesn’t even matter exactly what you practice—just choose something and make it a daily habit.
 This is the first step in making Kung-Fu a way of life.
 You’ll start seeing the difference in about 10 days.

 Finally, I encourage you to think of Kung-Fu as an “infinite game.”
 The goal of an infinite game is to keep playing forever.
-My wish is for you to benefit from Kung-Fu as much as I have.
+My wish is for you to benefit from Kung-Fu as much as I have, with the infinite game mindset.

 Ready to start your own practice?
 Come join the game.
 [CLICK HERE TO TRY A CLASS]